 Our Scientific Advisory Panel brings together a diverse range of scientific expertise and knowledge.
 The panel helps drive forward our strategic vision of funding novel non-animal medical methodologies that are human-relevant, robust and remove animals from research laboratories for good.

-Dr Martin Clift
+Professor Martin Clift

 Martin is an Associate Professor at Swansea University Medical School and current chair of the UK In Vitro Toxicology Society.
 His research focus is upon developing advanced in vitro lung models of both the upper and lower airways.
 He further utilises these systems to deduce the mechanistic toxicological and immunological implications of inhalation exposure to (nano)particles and fibres.
 He is also Editor-in-Chief of Fibres, Associate Editor of the Journal of Nanobiotechnology and an Editorial Board member for a number of journals within his field.